Commercial to Residential Conversion(Last Updated On: January 13, 2019)

-Adaptive reuse is the practice of appropriating a building with one use and converting to another.
+Adaptive reuse is the practice of re purposing a building with one use and converting to another.
 Building conversions are a much more sustainable building practice then demolishing a building and building a new one.
 If the building is in good enough shape you will save a great deal of resources and money if you keep it.
 Converting a commercial to residential use is common enough that it may make sense in many situations.
 We will review a few things you need to know before converting commercial property to residential use.
+A commercial to residential conversion requires analysis of the existing conditions as well as local zoning and building codes.

 Commercial To Residential Conversion